marcobonifacio/pyriskman/README.md

-# fintopy
+# PyRiskMan
- Pandas extensions for financial markets.
+ A Python framework for financial risk management.